Himanshu04210/Spring_security/README.md

 <br> Spring security with JWT
   <br> Spring security without JWT
   <br> Spring security with JWT and role
-  <br> Spring security without JWT and with role
+  <br> Spring security without JWT and with the role
 </p>
+<h3>Every type of spring security-related project you can find here.</h3>